TheRandomOwl/VOC-Detector/README.md

 **Operations**:
 - **Plot Signals**: Plot all signals from the selected folder and save them to the specified directory.
 Options inclue setting top and bottom plot limits.
-- **Show Avg Signal**: Display the average signal for the selected folder, analyzing all available methods.
+- **Show Avg Signal**: Display the average signal for the selected folder, analyzing it with all available methods.
-- **Compare Runs**: Compare signals from two different folders using all available methods.
+- **Compare Runs**: Compare average signals from two different runs using all available methods.
 - **Export to CSV**: Export signals to CSV files (single or multiple), including the option to export average signals.
 - **Show Version Info**: Display the version information of the GUI and VOC CLI.
 - **Cancel Process**: Cancel the current running process.